Summer Camp FAQs

 We work hard to ensure our menu provides good options for all campers.
 Every meal includes an extensive breakfast or salad/sandwich bar, along with vegetarian, gluten-free, dairy-free, and vegan options.
 In order to attend summer camp, children must be able to maintain proper nutrition and hydration from the options provided.
 We are unable to accommodate special requests or additional food supplements from home

-For the safety of all campers, Takodah maintains a nut-free environment.
+For the safety of all campers, Takodah maintains a nut-aware environment.

 If you’re unsure whether your child will have trouble with the options provided (e.g. unusually picky eater, food anxiety, oral sensory issues, dietary restrictions/allergies), please contact us to learn more about whether Takodah is the right fit for you child.